scjx123/tp/docs/UserGuide.md

 Typing `fancy` switches the UI to the fancy mode (GUI-like CLI interface).<br>
 This command has no effect if the UI is already in fancy mode.<br>
-The fancy mode only shows correctly if your terminal supports ansi escape codes.
+The fancy mode only shows correctly if your terminal supports ansi escape codes.<br>
+Note:
+1. This feature can be used on Linux or Mac only.
+Error numbers will be displayed on Windows.

 Syntax: